The Pali Line

 Identification with the world.

-Sankhara like kamma is both the act of creating
+Sankhārā like kamma is both the act of creating

-and the identified with rebounding consequence.
+and the identified-with rebounding consequence.

 "That which is feeling, your reverence, and that which is perception and that which is discriminative consciousness — these states are associated, not dissociated, and it is not possible to lay down a difference between these states, having analysed them again and again.
 Your reverence, whatever one feels, that one perceives; whatever one perceives that one discriminates; therefore these states are associated, not dissociated, and it is not possible to lay down a difference between these states, having analysed them again and again." — Horner, (Middle Length Sayings, I #43, PTS ed. pp 352).

-The 5 Stockpiles are one of several ways of describing every conceivable thing that exists.
+The Five Stockpiles are one of several ways of describing every conceivable thing that exists.
 When it is said that 'This' is Pain, as in the first truth, it is in reference to this group or one of it's equivalents.

 It is one or another or a combination of these factors that is what is erroneously identified with as the self or as belonging to one's self.